-In the fourteen years since independence was regained, we democratic system of Christian, established a have and a way of life a free market economy government, dedicated to the development of our country for the good of There is no racialism in the country; people of all all. nationalities live and work effectively together, all apartheid legislation having being repealed immediately we President Mangope has independence. regained our consistently called upon his people to work hard to improve the quality of their lives and to establish a feeling of national pride.
+In the fourteen years since independence was regained, we have established a Christian, democratic system of government, a free market economy and a way of life dedicated to the development of our country for the good of all.
+There is no racialism in the country; people of all nationalities live and work effectively together, all apartheid legislation having being repealed immediately we regained our independence.
+President Mangope has consistently called upon his people to work hard to improve the quality of their lives and to establish a feeling of national pride.